HMPV Symptoms, Prevention & Treatment

 The StartBio team has collected and answered the most frequently asked questions about Coronavirus (COVID-19): what is Coronavirus?
 How is it transmitted?
 How is the diagnosis of coronavirus made?
 Is there a vaccine for coronavirus?
 What are COVID-19 and SARS-CoV-2?
 What are the main symptoms?

-The term Thrombophilia is used to describe the predisposition of some people’s bodies to overflow blood.
+The term Thrombophilia is used to describe the predisposition of some people’s body to coagulate blood.

 Clot formation is the pathological condition that can occur as vascular thrombosis, complications in pregnancy or pulmonary embolism.